remirror/remirror/docs/pages/contributing.md

 ## Getting Started

-Fork [this respository](https://github.com/ifiokjr/remirror), clone your fork and add this repository as the upstream remote.
+Fork [this respository][repo], clone your fork and add this repository as the upstream remote.

 ```bash
 git clone <<FORKED_REPO_URL>>